Zero-Shot Out-of-Distribution Detection Based on the Pre-trained Model CLIP: Experiments

 \subsection{Model Architecture and Training Details}

-As mentioned earlier, ZO-CLIP consists of three modules.
-The two encoders CLIP\textsubscript{image} and CLIP\textsubscript{text} are pretrained transformer models for image and text~\cite{radford2021learning}, respectively.
+Recall that ZOC consists of 3 modules.
+The two encoders CLIP\textsubscript{image} and CLIP\textsubscript{text} are pre-trained transformer models for image and text~\cite{radford2021learning}, respectively.
 We do not change or fine-tune the encoders.
-CLIP\textsubscript{text} is a base transformer model with 12 stacked layers and hidden size of 512.
+CLIP\textsubscript{text} is a base transformer model with 12 stacked layers and hidden size of 768.
+The final linear projection layer outputs a representation of size 512.
 CLIP\textsubscript{image} is a hybrid ViT-base model using a convolutional layer in the beginning for feature extraction.
-The images are center-cropped and resized to have a size 224*224.
+The images are center-cropped and resized to size 224*224.
 A total of 7*7=49 embedding vectors with hidden size of 768 are generated from a given image.
 The transformer encoder in ViT also has 12 stacked layers.
-The output hidden state is projected from 768 dimensions to 512 dimensions to have the same size as CLIP\textsubscript{text}.
+The output hidden state is projected from 768 to 512 dimensions to have the same size as CLIP\textsubscript{text}.
 For the proposed Decoder\textsubscript{text}, we choose the BERT large model from huggingface~\cite{wolf-etal-2020-transformers} with 24 layers and hidden size of 1024.
 We train Decoder\textsubscript{text} using Adam optimizer~\cite{kingma2017adam} with a constant learning rate of $10^{-5}$ for 25 epochs.
 Batch size is 128.
-The training data for fine-tuning is the training split of MS-COCO (2017 release)~\cite{lin2014microsoft}\footnote{https://cocodataset.org} which is the most commonly used dataset for image captioning task.
+The training data for fine-tuning is the training split of MS-COCO (2017 release)~\cite{lin2014microsoft}\footnote{https://cocodataset.org} which is a commonly used dataset for image captioning.
 We used MS-COCO validation dataset to choose the $k$ value.
 We empirically found that the meaningful candidate unseen labels are present at top $35$ level of the annotations.
-We used the basic teacher forcing method to train the Decoder\textsubscript{text} as it is sufficient for our purpose.
+We used the basic teacher forcing method to train Decoder\textsubscript{text} as it is sufficient for our purpose.
 There are other principled sampling approaches such as scheduled sampling~\cite{bengio2015scheduled}, professor forcing~\cite{lamb2016professor}, and self-critical training~\cite{rennie2017self} for training a sequence generation model.
-These approaches try to alleviate the exposure bias at test time, which is not a matter of concern in our task.
+These approaches try to alleviate the exposure bias in testing, which is not our concern.